-You heard it at Intel Security’s 2015 FOCUS event, and you’ll hear it at the 2016 RSA Conference: it’s time to change the game in security.
+You heard it at McAfee’s 2015 FOCUS event, and you’ll hear it at the 2016 RSA Conference: it’s time to change the game in security.

 With the rising volume of complex attacks, 2016 is the year for infosec pros to evolve their approach, taking a more proactive method to identifying, hunting, assessing and prioritizing unknown risks.
 This includes taking on the threat defense lifecycle with an automated, more connected, more informed approach.

 It all starts with a security strategy that unifies protection, detection and correction of risks and threats with real-time, centralized management.
 The result is an adaptive feedback loop where security evolves, learns and improves over time.
 Enter McAfee Endpoint Security 10 (ENS 10).

 With McAfee Endpoint Security 10, the ability to protect against shifting threats is back in your arsenal through three key technologies that can now communicate with one another: Threat Prevention, Web Control and an integrated Firewall.

 The Threat Prevention module works with Web Control to protect end users from downloading malicious files.
 If there is an attempt to download a file from a known malicous website, Web Control informs Threat Prevention Module, which triggers an immediate on-demand scan (ODS) of the file in question.
 The data that is gathered is also shared with the Firewall to inform it of suspicious threats that may attempt to enter the network.

 Also, with ENS 10 users can control Global Threat Intelligence (GTI) sensitivity in ePO, specifically for downloaded files.
 GTI settings for these scans override and are independent of the GTI sensitivity setting for on-access scan (OAS) and on-demand scan (ODS).
 Depending on your settings and the results of the scan, ENS 10 takes immediate action.